yashindian-ctrl/Password-Form-Responsive-/README.md

 - **HTML**: Provides the structure of the form and includes elements for user input and password strength feedback.
 - **CSS**: Ensures the form is responsive and visually appealing across different devices.
-- **JavaScript**: Implements the logic for assessing password strength and updating the indicator in real-time.
+- **jQuery**: Implements the logic for assessing password strength and updating the indicator in real-time.

 ## Contributing